Blind Spot Truck Accidents in Jonesboro

 According to Official Code of Georgia §51-12-33, any civil plaintiff who bears a percentage of fault for their own injuries is subject to a proportional reduction of any damage award they receive in civil court.
 Furthermore, under O.C.G.A. §51-11-7, civil courts have the authority to bar recovery altogether for any plaintiff who is 50 percent or more to blame for the accident.

-Speak with a Jonesboro Attorney After a Blind Spot Truck Accident
+Speak with a Lawyer After a Blind Spot Truck Accident in Jonesboro

 Given the severe consequences that blind spot truck accidents in Jonesboro often have, pursuing civil restitution for your injuries and losses may be crucial to preserving your future prospects after such a wreck.
 However, if you try to file a claim without professional legal guidance, you might struggle to convince a court that you are not to blame for this incident, instead of a negligent truck driver or trucking company.